spencerf21/spencerf21.github.io/README.md

-this is my portfolio website
-it is a static website
+this is a snake game I made in 10 minutes